airgradienthq/arduino/docs/local-server.md

 http://airgradient_ecda3b1eaaaf.local/measures/current

-“ecda3b1eaaaf” being the serial number of your monitor
+“ecda3b1eaaaf” being the serial number of your monitor.

 You get the following response:
 ~~~